SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

 4. Copy the keys which will be needed for the next step.
 5. [Look for external videos](https://www.youtube.com/watch?v=iKVRX0Kvz14) for more information to generate the Access Key.

-### Create a custom Service using SAP Gateway Servic Builder
+### Create a custom Service using SAP Gateway Service Builder
-1. Navigate to [SAP API Hub - Business Partner (A2X) API ](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) for  downloading EDMX file of Business Partner from API Business Hub.
+1. Navigate to [SAP Business Accelerator Hub  - Business Partner (A2X) API ](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) for  downloading EDMX file of Business Partner from SAP Business Accelerator Hub.
 We will use this as a template for creating a custom OData service.

    * Login with your SAP user